void-linux/void-packages/Manual.md

 present in `${wrksrc}/.eggs` after building the package, then those packages should be added to `hostmakedepends`.

+The `python3-pep517` build style does not provide a specific build backend, so packages will need to add an appropriate backend provider to `hostmakedepends`.

 The following variables may influence how the python packages are built and configured at post-install time: